Open Call for Exhibitions

 The Round Tower announces an annual Open Call for exhibitions in the Library Hall, inviting artists, designers, architects, communicators, and researchers to apply for an exhibition period.

 The Round Tower was built to elevate human insight and perspective.
-The tower is a unique historical and architectural landmark, one of Denmark’s most visited cultural institutions, and home to the oldest observatory building in Europe.
+As a unique historical and architectural landmark with approximately 650.000 annual visitors, it is one of Denmark’s most visited cultural institutions, and home to the oldest observatory building in Europe.

 Since 1987, when the Library Hall opened in its current form, the Round Tower has been able to present a varied program consisting of changing exhibitions and cultural events.